aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-0/_index.md

 {{< /highlight >}}
 ### **Added HtmlSaveOptions.ExportFrameScriptsAndProperties Property**
-Aspose.Cells for Java 8.6.0 has exposed the HtmlSaveOptions.ExportFrameScriptsAndProperties property that can be used to influence the creation of additional scripts while converting the spreadsheets to HTML format.
-With default settings, the Aspose.Cells APIs export the spreadsheet in HTML format as Excel application does the export, that is; the resultant HTML contains the frames and conditional comments, that detects the browser type & adjusts the layout accordingly.
-The default value of HtmlSaveOptions.ExportFrameScriptsAndProperties property is true, that means; the export is done as per Excel standards.
-If the property is set to false, the API will not [generate the scripts related to the frames and conditional comments](/cells/java/disable-exporting-frame-scripts-and-document-properties/).
-In this case, the resultant HTML can be viewed correctly in any browser, however, it cannot be imported back using Aspose.Cells APIs.
+Aspose.Cells for Java 8.6.0 has exposed the `HtmlSaveOptions.ExportFrameScriptsAndProperties` property that can be used to influence the creation of additional scripts while converting the spreadsheets to HTML format.
+With default settings, the Aspose.Cells APIs export the spreadsheet in HTML format as the Excel application does; the resultant HTML contains the frames and conditional comments that detect the browser type and adjust the layout accordingly.
+The default value of `HtmlSaveOptions.ExportFrameScriptsAndProperties` property is `true`, which means the export is done as per Excel standards.
+If the property is set to `false`, the API will not [generate the scripts related to the frames and conditional comments](/cells/java/disable-exporting-frame-scripts-and-document-properties/).
+In this case, the resultant HTML can be viewed correctly in any browser; however, it cannot be imported back using Aspose.Cells APIs.

 Following is the simple usage scenario.